-When I was married I used to let the trash overflow regularly even though I didn’t work outside the home.
+When I was married, I let the trash overflow regularly even though I didn’t work outside the home.
 It would drive me crazy to have it piled so high that the lid wouldn’t close, but I refused to give in and take it out.
-This was my passive- aggressive way of reminding my ex-husband that the garbage was one of the household chores he was responsible for.
+This was my passive-aggressive way of reminding my ex-husband that the garbage was one of the household chores he was responsible for.

 It didn’t bother him in the least to have a full trash can.
 I’d get to a point where I couldn’t live like an animal and I’d take it out and replace the bag kicking and screaming the entire time.